-- Look up "PLU codes" on the Internet and see the huge list of fruits and vegetables itemized by different codes.
-Encourage kids to pay attention to these in the supermarket and to even see if they can memorize a few for their favorite items. - Print out one of these charts and stick on your mural.
+- Look up "PLU codes" on the Internet and see the huge list of fruits and vegetables itemized by different codes.6 Encourage students to pay attention to these in the supermarket and to even see if they can memorize a few for their favorite items. - Print out one of these charts and stick on your mural.
 (You might need to enlarge it on the photocopier.)
-Over the weeks, kids can add to a line of stickers following each item.
+Over the weeks, students can add to a line of stickers following each item.